SWATGenXSWATGenX

 How watershed modeling tools compare

 SWATGenX is not a replacement for every hydrologic or hydraulic model.
 It is built for teams that need reproducible U.S. watershed screening and SWAT+ model generation at scale—with national datasets and NHDPlus HR routing prepared for QSWAT+ and SWAT+ Editor—without rebuilding the preprocessing pipeline for each study area.
+Selecting a watershed modeling platform for the United States requires understanding three layers that are often conflated: the modeling engine, the geospatial data backbone, and the platform workflow itself.

 Platform comparison at a glance